 - Open weekday afternoons only.

-20. ENJOY a BALLET PERFORMANCE by the Pasadena Civic Ballet
+28. Enjoy a ballet performance by the Pasadena Civic Ballet

-Not until recently did I know that Pasadena has its own ballet company.
-I came across their Instagram feed and absolutely adored their Wizard of Oz promotional spots around Old Town.
+Not until recently did we know that Pasadena has its own ballet company, the Pasadena Civic Ballet.
+I saw their Instagram feed and adored their Wizard of Oz promotional spots around Old Town.
 Since then, I’ve been a fan.

 If you’re a fan of ballet performances, check to see what upcoming events they have.
 It can be a great date or family night out.
 This talented group shouldn’t be missed.